American Legislative Exchange Council (ALEC)

 - Civil Justice

 - Health and Human Services

 - Justice Performance Project

 - Tax and Fiscal Policy

 - *Public Safety and Elections task force (since disbanded)

-In 2013, the Center for Media and Democracy (CMD) found at least 77 ALEC bills that year opposing renewable energy standards, supporting fracking and the controversial Keystone XL pipeline, or otherwise undermining environmental laws.
+In 2013, the CMD found at least 77 ALEC bills that year opposing renewable energy standards, supporting fracking and the controversial Keystone XL pipeline, or otherwise undermining environmental laws.

 Stance on Climate Change